WhiteRabbitSystems/terraform-provider-stripe/docs/resources/subscription.md

 - `payment_settings_payment_method_options_card_mandate_options_amount_type` (String) One of `fixed` or `maximum`.
 If `fixed`, the `amount` param refers to the exact amount to be charged in future payments.
 If `maximum`, the amount charged can be up to the value passed for the `amount` param.
 - `payment_settings_payment_method_options_card_mandate_options_description` (String) A description of the mandate or subscription that is meant to be displayed to the customer.
 - `payment_settings_payment_method_options_card_network` (String) Selected network to process this Subscription on.
 Depends on the available networks of the card attached to the Subscription.
 Can be only set confirm-time.
 - `payment_settings_payment_method_options_card_request_three_d_secure` (String) We strongly recommend that you rely on our SCA Engine to automatically prompt your customers for authentication based on risk level and [other requirements](https://stripe.com/docs/strong-customer-authentication).
 However, if you wish to request 3D Secure based on logic from your own fraud engine, provide this option.
-Read our guide on [manually requesting 3D Secure](https://stripe.com/docs/payments/3d-secure#manual-three-ds) for more information on how this configuration interacts with Radar and our SCA Engine.
+Read our guide on [manually requesting 3D Secure](https://stripe.com/docs/payments/3d-secure/authentication-flow#manual-three-ds) for more information on how this configuration interacts with Radar and our SCA Engine.
 - `payment_settings_payment_method_options_customer_balance_bank_transfer_eu_bank_transfer_country` (String) The desired country code of the bank account information.
-Permitted values include: `DE`, `ES`, `FR`, `IE`, or `NL`.
+Permitted values include: `BE`, `DE`, `ES`, `FR`, `IE`, or `NL`.
 - `payment_settings_payment_method_options_customer_balance_bank_transfer_type` (String) The bank transfer type that can be used for funding.
-Permitted values include: `eu_bank_transfer`, `gb_bank_transfer`, `jp_bank_transfer`, or `mx_bank_transfer`.
+Permitted values include: `eu_bank_transfer`, `gb_bank_transfer`, `jp_bank_transfer`, `mx_bank_transfer`, or `us_bank_transfer`.
 - `payment_settings_payment_method_options_customer_balance_funding_type` (String) The funding method type to be used when there are not enough funds in the customer balance.
 Permitted values include: `bank_transfer`.
+- `payment_settings_payment_method_options_us_bank_account_financial_connections_filters_account_subcategories` (List of String) The account subcategories to use to filter for possible accounts to link.
+Valid subcategories are `checking` and `savings`.
 - `payment_settings_payment_method_options_us_bank_account_financial_connections_permissions` (List of String) The list of permissions to request.
 The `payment_method` permission must be included.
+- `payment_settings_payment_method_options_us_bank_account_financial_connections_prefetch` (List of String) Data features requested to be retrieved upon account creation.
 - `payment_settings_payment_method_options_us_bank_account_verification_method` (String) Bank account verification method.
 - `payment_settings_payment_method_types` (List of String) The list of payment method types to provide to every invoice created by the subscription.
 If not set, Stripe attempts to automatically determine the types to use by looking at the invoice’s default payment method, the subscription’s default payment method, the customer’s default payment method, and your [invoice template settings](https://dashboard.stripe.com/settings/billing/invoice).
-- `payment_settings_save_default_payment_method` (String) Either `off`, or `on_subscription`.
-With `on_subscription` Stripe updates `subscription.default_payment_method` when a subscription payment succeeds.
+- `payment_settings_save_default_payment_method` (String) Configure whether Stripe updates `subscription.default_payment_method` when payment succeeds.
+Defaults to `off`.
 - `pending_invoice_item_interval_interval` (String) Specifies invoicing frequency.
 Either `day`, `week`, `month` or `year`.
 - `pending_invoice_item_interval_interval_count` (Number) The number of intervals between invoices.
 For example, `interval=month` and `interval_count=3` bills every 3 months.
 Maximum of one year interval allowed (1 year, 12 months, or 52 weeks).
-- `promotion_code` (String) The API ID of a promotion code to apply to this subscription.
+- `promotion_code` (String) The promotion code to apply to this subscription.
 A promotion code applied to a subscription will only affect invoices created for that particular subscription.
+This field has been deprecated and will be removed in a future API version.
+Use `discounts` instead.
-- `proration_behavior` (String) Determines how to handle [prorations](https://stripe.com/docs/subscriptions/billing-cycle#prorations) resulting from the `billing_cycle_anchor`.
+- `proration_behavior` (String) Determines how to handle [prorations](https://stripe.com/docs/billing/subscriptions/prorations) resulting from the `billing_cycle_anchor`.
 If no value is passed, the default is `create_prorations`.
 - `transfer_data_amount_percent` (Number) A non-negative decimal between 0 and 100, with at most two decimal places.
-This represents the percentage of the subscription invoice subtotal that will be transferred to the destination account.
+This represents the percentage of the subscription invoice total that will be transferred to the destination account.
 By default, the entire amount is transferred to the destination.
 - `transfer_data_destination` (String) The account where funds from the payment will be transferred to upon payment success.
 - `trial_end` (String) Unix timestamp representing the end of the trial period the customer will get before being charged for the first time.
-This will always overwrite any trials that might apply via a subscribed plan.
 If set, trial_end will override the default trial period of the plan the customer is being subscribed to.
 The special value `now` can be provided to end the customer's trial immediately.
 Can be at most two years from `billing_cycle_anchor`.
 See [Using trial periods on subscriptions](https://stripe.com/docs/billing/subscriptions/trials) to learn more.
 - `trial_from_plan` (Boolean) Indicates if a plan's `trial_period_days` should be applied to the subscription.
 Setting `trial_end` per subscription is preferred, and this defaults to `false`.
 Setting this flag to `true` together with `trial_end` is not allowed.
 See [Using trial periods on subscriptions](https://stripe.com/docs/billing/subscriptions/trials) to learn more.
 - `trial_period_days` (Number) Integer representing the number of trial period days before the customer is charged for the first time.
 This will always overwrite any trials that might apply via a subscribed plan.
 See [Using trial periods on subscriptions](https://stripe.com/docs/billing/subscriptions/trials) to learn more.
+- `trial_settings_end_behavior_missing_payment_method` (String) Indicates how the subscription should change when the trial ends if the user did not provide a payment method.

 ### Read-Only

 - `application` (String) ID of the Connect Application that created the subscription.
 - `canceled_at` (Number) If the subscription has been canceled, the date of that cancellation.
 If the subscription was canceled with `cancel_at_period_end`, `canceled_at` will reflect the time of the most recent update request, not the end of the subscription period when the subscription is automatically moved to a canceled state.
+- `cancellation_details_comment` (String) Additional comments about why the user canceled the subscription, if the subscription was canceled explicitly by the user.
+- `cancellation_details_feedback` (String) The customer submitted reason for why they canceled, if the subscription was canceled explicitly by the user.
+- `cancellation_details_reason` (String) Why this subscription was canceled.
 - `created` (Number) Time at which the object was created.
 Measured in seconds since the Unix epoch.
 - `current_period_end` (Number) End of the current period that the subscription has been invoiced for.
 At the end of this period, a new invoice will be created.
 - `current_period_start` (Number) Start of the current period that the subscription has been invoiced for.